Fuzzy Logic-based Robust Failure Handling Mechanism for Fog Computing: Application Scenario

-In this section we describe the application scenario and the research problem.
-We also discuss the reasons for resource failure and some possible solutions for handling failures in the Fog environment.

-\subsection{Application Scenario}
+\section{Application Scenario}

-To demonstrate the problem solved in this paper, an application scenario is presented in this section.
-Let us assume that an emergency vehicle is using a smart transportation application and moving from point A to point B. The vehicle has to choose the shortest route to the destination.
-To fulfil this requirement the system needs to process data generated or stored in a dash cam, surveillance camera and sensors.
+To motivate the problem solved in this paper, let us assume that an emergency vehicle is using a smart transportation application and moving from point A to point B. The vehicle has to choose the shortest route to the destination.
+To fulfill this requirement the system needs to process data generated or stored in a dash cam, surveillance camera and sensors.
 Based on the traffic conditions, the following actions need to be taken: (i) inform other vehicles ahead that an emergency vehicle is approaching; (ii) override signals if there are multiple road junctions along the way; (iii) do the relevant processing in the Fog devices, and (iv) take action following the processing.
-The overall scenario and system architecture is presented in Figure \ref{fig_f2}.

-Other incidents might also occur while the emergency vehicle is enroute.
+Other incidents might also occur while the emergency vehicle is en route.
 The system should act promptly to minimise the delay in reaching the destination.
-Here, the system needs to process data from sensors, as well as video data from dashcams and surveillance cameras.
-All of the processing for the above application scenarios is done in Fog devices to comply with the need for time sensitivity.
-Therefore, the utilisation of processing power and on-time processing are important.
+Here, the system needs to process data from sensors as well as video data from dashcams and surveillance cameras.
+All of the processing for the above application scenarios is done in Fog devices to comply with the time sensitivity.
+Therefore, the utilisation of processing power and on-time processing is important.
 It is possible to ensure time sensitivity of the application by distributing the application workload among Fog devices \ignore{\cite{} mywork}.
 But the issue is what will happen if the Fog node has failed?
 We need to ensure that the outcome of the application should meet time-sensitive requirements in which the robustness of the scheduling approach will be assured.